 In reviewing the continued need for those projects - that were predominantly load forecast driven and whose approvals dated back a number of years - in light of materially lower load forecast levels since those projects were approved, the ISO took into account existing planning standards, California local capacity requirements, and deliverability requirements for generators with executed interconnection agreements.
-As a result of the review, the following changes pare over \$2.7 billion from the ISO transmission capital program:
+As a result of the review, the following changes pare over \$2.6 billion from the ISO transmission capital program:

-- 19 predominantly lower-voltage transmission projects that were found to be no longer required and are recommended to be canceled. - Two projects were found not to be needed for meeting reliability standards, but provide reliability benefits outweighing costs and will proceed. - Major scope changes and downsizing of 19 projects has been identified. - Six projects will continue to be on hold pending reassessment in future cycles.
+- 18 predominantly lower-voltage transmission projects that were found to be no longer required and are recommended to be canceled. - Two projects were found not to be needed for meeting reliability standards, but provide reliability benefits outweighing costs and will proceed. - Major scope changes and downsizing of 21 projects have been identified. - Seven projects will continue to be on hold pending reassessment in future cycles.